jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 1.6.5 (2023/04/25) =
+* Add: Ability to see the content of the query and answer objects, for any request that goes through AI Engine.
+This is in the Statistics Tab.
+API Keys are not logged however, for security reason.
+* Fix: The Send button which was sending circular data to the stringifyer.
+* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
+* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

-= 1.6.3 (2023/04/24) =
+= 1.6.4 (2023/04/24) =
-* Add: The JS MwaiAPI.
+* Add: The JS API.
 Allows more control over the chatbot (to open it, to modify the typewriter speed, etc).
 You can find a few examples [here](https://meowapps.com/ai-engine/faq/#control-the-chatbot).
 * Add: AI Forms support Speech-to-Text (through whisper).
 * Update: A few enhancements on the AI Forms, for more clarity.
+* Fix: Japanese keyboard was not supported in the chat textfield.
 * Fix: The new chatbot was not working with images yet.
 Now works with DALL-E.
 * Fix: Issue with Safari (the loading animation was staying - looks like a bug in Safari however)
 * Fix: Too many parameters were injected in the front chatbot in the case of site-wide.